RohanAdwankar/taskim/README.md

 - `:nowrap`, `:set nowrap`
   Disable UI text wrapping.

+- `:r/<pattern>`
+  Preview and apply recurrence patterns for the selected task (see “Recurring Tasks” for examples).
+Use `:r/clear` to remove recurrence metadata.

 - `:MM/DD/YYYY`, `:YYYY-MM-DD`, `:DD`, `:YYYY`
   Jump to a specific date in the calendar.